 He’d spent the academy days watching Werner carefully, hoping to find his ‘weak spot.’
 He’d at first tried to hook Werner up with some of the most popular girls in class.
 But Werner was never interested in any of that.
 Wasn’t interested in turning any classmates into friends either.
 The only other friend Werner made was Greta—Gilbert still secretly hoped that the two of them stayed just that—but that friendship was something Werner made on his own.
 In fact, Werner had been the one who’d introduced Greta to Gilbert.
 Yet another debt.

-Just when it couldn’t get any worse, right after graduation, Werner showed up at Gilbert’s trainstation with a ticket in hand and news of a transfer from the capital to Gilbert’s division.
-And then he even went in and executed Magda Rath in his place when she’d deserted.
+Just when it couldn’t get any worse, right after graduation, Werner showed up at Gilbert’s train station with a ticket in hand and news of a transfer from the capital to Gilbert’s division.
+And then Werner even went in and executed Magda Rath in his place when she’d deserted.
 It all kept fucking piling up.

 Werner climbed the ranks in the south quickly despite being a Projector, while Gilbert himself was always a step behind—not that he cared.
 Gilbert figured Werner probably climbed so rapidly because he ‘efficiently’ set aside things like camaraderie and general morale.
 Gilbert himself was the opposite.
 He’d take a chat about anything over sitting in silence in the middle of the trenches.
 The entire unit made being out on the border bearable.
 He relied on them to keep his sanity.